South Central Training Center

 Serving the state of Texas

-The Canine Companions South Central Region opened in 2015 to serve the state of Texas.
-The Kinkeade Campus at Baylor Scott & White Health is located in Irving, Texas and is the first assistance dog program to partner with a healthcare system.
-The campus is named for United States District Judge Ed Kinkeade, who took the lead in bringing this partnership together.
-We look forward to continuing to enhance lives through our wonderful assistance dogs in the Lone Star State.
+The Canine Companions South Central Region training center opened in 2015 to serve the state of Texas.
+The Baylor Scott & White – Kinkeade Campus is located in Irving, Texas and is the first service dog program to be connected with a healthcare system.
+The campus is named for United States Federal District Judge Ed Kinkeade, who took the lead in bringing these two organizations together.
+We are proud to be enhancing lives of people with disabilities through our expertly trained service dogs in Texas.